gemc/docs/webPage/source/docker.rst

 GEMC distributed using `docker <https://www.docker.com>`_.
 You can download docker for free `here <https://www.docker.com/community-edition>`_.

-Below are the instructions on how to run gemc on a container that contains the full CLAS12 geometry.
+Below are the instructions on how to install run gemc on a container that contains the CLAS12 geometry.

 .. note::